 Automatic ROI marking

-HU ranges for automatic ROI marking for several materials
+Table 2 shows the HU ranges for automatic ROI marking.

 CT slices compared with photographs of the transversal slices